How can I help you?

 cd BlazorWebApp

-If using the WebAssembly or Auto render modes in the Blazor Web App, install Syncfusion® Blazor component NuGet packages in the client project.
+Install-Package Syncfusion.Blazor.Themes -Version 33.1.44If using the WebAssembly or Auto render modes in the Blazor Web App, install these packages in the client project.

-Syncfusion® Blazor components are available in nuget.org.
-Refer to the NuGet packages topic for the available NuGet package list with component details.
+All Syncfusion Blazor packages are available on nuget.org.
+See the NuGet packages topic for details.

-Open the ~/_Imports.razor file in the client project and import the Syncfusion.Blazor and Syncfusion.Blazor.Popups namespaces.
+After the packages are installed, open the ~/_Imports.razor file in the client project and import the Syncfusion.Blazor and Syncfusion.Blazor.Popups namespaces.

 @using Syncfusion.Blazor

-@using Syncfusion.Blazor.PopupsRegister Syncfusion® Blazor Service
+@using Syncfusion.Blazor.PopupsRegister Syncfusion® Blazor service

-Register the Syncfusion® Blazor Service in the ~/Program.cs file of your Blazor Web App.
+Register the Syncfusion Blazor service in the Program.cs file of your Blazor Web App.

 using Syncfusion.Blazor;